New Music Friday For Oct. 5: Cat Power And 7 Other Albums You Should Hear Now

 Featured Song: "Julia (or, 'Holy to the LORD' on the Bells of Horses)"

-- High On Fire: Electric Messiah
+- High On Fire: Electric Messiah (Stream)

 Featured Song: "Electric Messiah"

-- Phosphorescent: C'est La Vie
+- Phosphorescent: C'est La Vie (Stream)

 Featured Song: "C'est La Vie No. 2"